autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 ## 1.1 Scope
 Shader generation features are implemented as a core part of MaterialX.
-Core feature support is contained in the [MaterialXGenShader](/source/MaterialXGenShader) shared library, with some features part of the [MaterialXCore](/source/MaterialXCore) library.
+Core feature support is contained in the [MaterialXGenShader](/source/MaterialXGenShader) shared library.

 Per shading language support resides in folders which begin with "MaterialXGen".
 Thus, Glsl and Osl language support reside in these folder respectively:
 - [MaterialXGenGlsl](MaterialXGenGlsl) : This is support for GLSL.